johurul-haque/rewrite-vercel/README.md

 ## Configuration

 By default, it configures for single-page applications, using client-side routing.
-If your project uses server-side routing you may need to modify the configuration.
+If your project uses server-side routing you may need to modify the `rewrites`.

 ## Contributing